windup/windup-quickstarts/weblogic-javaee-servlet/rules-xml/README.md

 WebLogic provides its own proprietary servlet and filter annotations for dependency injection.
 If the application uses them, they must be replaced with the standard Java EE 6 annotations.
 This example demonstrates how to create a WindupRuleProvider that searches for these proprietary annotations and reports on them.

-This XML-based Windup rule addon searches for the following annotations:
+This XML-based Windup rule searches for the following annotations:

 * *@WLServlet*: This is the equivalent of the Java EE 6 *@WebServlet* annotation.